gooligumelec/PIC-tutorials/README.md

 Here are the Gooligum baseline, midrange and enhanced midrange PIC Tutorials, previously hosted at www.gooligum.com.au, now all available for free.

+A number of the introductory tutorials are also available as videos at https://youtube.com/playlist?list=PLrYikcedhNLTdxBoJWXIXXoKGwZsmFD_Q

 The design files for the training board (designed for use with these tutorials) is available at https://github.com/gooligumelec/Baseline-PIC-training-board

 The tutorials are being made available under the Creative Commons Attribution-ShareAlike 4.0 International license, which essentially means that they are free to use and share, provided that you attribute the original creator (me / Gooligum).
 See LICENSE.txt for details.